Bloomberg Radio

-Bloomberg Radio is a radio service of Bloomberg L.P. that provides global business news programming 24 hours a day.
-The format is general and financial news, offering local, national and international news reports along with financial market updates and interviews with corporate executives, economists and industry analysts.
-On off hours, local stations may preempt with local sports play-by-play coverage such as college basketball, tennis and other sports coverage.
+Bloomberg Radio is a radio service of American company Bloomberg L.P. that provides global business news programming 24 hours a day.
+The format is general local, national and international news reports along with financial market updates and interviews with corporate executives, economists and industry analysts.
+On off hours, local stations may supply local sports play-by-play coverage such as college basketball, tennis and other sports coverage.

 Bloomberg Radio is broadcast on radio stations around the United States, and directly operates four radio stations: